 - Day 7 Yangtze cruise

 - If you wish, you can start the day with a Tai Chi session on board the ship.
 We'll then transfer to another vessel, which will enable us to cruise through the picturesque Goddess Stream, which flows into the Yangtze.
 Back on the ship, we'll sail into the tranquil beauty of the Wu Gorge, famed for its forest-covered mountains and sheer cliffs, then through the Qutang Gorge.
 Although this is the smallest of the three, measuring just 500 feet wide and five miles long, it's also the most dramatic.
 River conditions permitting, you might be tempted to join an optional shore excursion to White Emperor City.
 This ancient temple located on the top of a mountain affords spectacular views.
 Round off the day with dinner and a cabaret show.

 - Day 8 Yangtze Cruise

-- Today you'll step ashore to visit the 'Pearl of the Yangtze', Shibaozhai, a wooden temple and pavilion standing 12 storeys high set into a huge rock.
+- Today you'll step ashore to visit the Jade Emperor Scenic Area, a sacred site that features a 100-foot-tall statue depicting the Jade Emperor, an important deity in Chinese Taoism, as well as more than 200 additional Taoist and Buddhist sculptures.
 Later, an optional shore excursion will take you to Fengdu Ghost City, known for its shrines, temples, statues and monasteries dedicated to the afterlife.
 This evening join your captain for a farewell banquet on board the ship.